samitbasu/pandoc_resume/markdown/resume.md

 EDS
-: (Lead system designer and architect, Imaging scientist) Designed the explosives detection system (CTX5800 and much of the architecture of the CTX9800SEIO) systems
+: (Lead system designer and architect, Imaging scientist) Designed the explosives detection system (CTX5800 and much of the architecture of the CTX9800 SEIO) systems

+    - System geometry design and optimization
     - Detailed simulations of the imaging and radiation shielding performance
     - Electrical architecture
-    - Antiscatter design
+    - Anti-scatter design
     - Data processing chain (image processing, signal corrections, scatter mitigation, etc.)

 Eclipse
 : (Lead designer and architect)
-The Eclipse computed tomography detector system - a fully owned design that included a tileable design for modularity, cost efficiency and high performance.
+The Eclipse computed tomography detector system - a fully owned design that included a tile-able design for modularity, cost efficiency and high performance.

 FlatPak DB